smart-pucrs/MasOntology/README.md

 # MasOntology
 This repository contains code to enable ontology reasoning and querying features in Jason.
-This work has been inspired by the researches published in:
+This work has been inspired by the research published in:
 - [Integrating Ontologies with Multi-Agent Systems through CArtAgO Artifacts](https://ieeexplore.ieee.org/abstract/document/7397351)
 - [Applying ontologies to the development and execution of Multi-Agent Systems](https://content.iospress.com/articles/web-intelligence/web366)